vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ## ![Settings](images/cog.svg) Settings

-The settings page shows two tabs.
+The settings page shows two tabs, the general tab and the map tab.

 ### ![General](images/cog-outline.svg) General tab

 ![Settings](images/settings-general.png)

-The General tab lets you specify an account for the Alptherm weather service.
+The General tab lets you specify the following settings.

+#### App Theme

+Specifies the app color theme that should be used.
+The following options are available:

+- Same as device: Uses the theme of the device.
+Android 9 and later, and Windows 10 version 1803 and later support switching to dark mode.
+On earlier devices, light theme is automatically used.
+- Light theme: Shows the user interface in a light theme, with light backgrounds and dark or black controls.
+- Dark theme: Shows the user interface in a dark theme.
+This is easier to read when it's dark outside.
+It also saves battery with OLED screens.

+The default setting is "Same as device".
+When the device switches themes automatically (e.g. dark theme in the evening), then the app also switches theme automatically.

+#### Alptherm

-When opening one of the Alptherm links, the app automatically logs you in.
-The password is stored using
+Lets you enter username/passwort of an account for the Alptherm weather service.
+When opening one of the Alptherm links, the app automatically logs you in if necessary.
+The password is stored using [secure storage](https://docs.microsoft.com/en-us/xamarin/essentials/secure-storage?tabs=android).
-[secure storage](https://docs.microsoft.com/en-us/xamarin/essentials/secure-storage?tabs=android).

 ### ![Map](images/map.svg) Map tab